 Mobile accounts for approximately half of the web traffic worldwide.
-This is no longer an option, your website MUST be mobile-friendly.
-In fact, if it’s not, Google will penalize you in the search engine rankings.
+Not being mobile-friendly is no longer an option, your website MUST be mobile-friendly.
+In fact, Google will penalize you in the search engine rankings if it’s not.
 Many website providers get this, but it’s always a good idea to test your site on multiple devices.
 Google even has a tool to help you determine if a web page is mobile-friendly– just enter the page URL and run the test.

 Again, don’t make it difficult for people to decipher your message.
 This example shows how distracting it can be when you have too much going on.
 Once you’ve created your brand, you should stick with the color scheme developed by your branding expert or logo designer.
 A website palette should consist of three primary colors and one or two background colors.
 Our design guide can help you with this, too!